shengbing/Getting_and_cleaning_data_course_project/README.md

 - 'run_analysis.R': Scripts that eventually generate tidy data that are submitted.

-- 'features.txt': List of all features.
+- 'tidydata.txt': List of all features.
 - 'codebook.txt': description of the contents of the tidy data file

 =========================================